 - Certification for Free Sale (CFS) and Good Manufacturing Practice (GMP) from relevant authorities, OR

 Application for registration of a new product will be rejected if the applicant fails to supply all necessary documents and data within 6 months from the last correspondence date.
 An application will get a definitive approval or denial.
 The DCA decision will be sent via e-mail to the applicant.

-The product registration will be valid for the Malaysia pharmaceutical market for 5 years or as specified in the registration certification (unless indicated otherwise by the DCA).
+The product registration will be valid for the Malaysian drug market for 5 years or as specified in the registration certification (unless indicated otherwise by the DCA).
 Product registration renewal must be completed 6 months prior to the expiration of the product registration.
 Product registration renewal will not be accessible upon expiry of the registration validity period.

 Product Registration Transfers: